TarballCoLtd/checkm8gui/README.md

 ## Testing

-This program's GUI has been tested in an Ubuntu virtual machine and on a Windows machine, however, it has not been tested on a physical iOS device because I do not own a currently checkm8-compatible device.
+This program's GUI has been tested on an Ubuntu virtual machine and on a Windows machine, however, it has not been tested on a physical iOS device because I do not own a currently checkm8-compatible device.

 ## Features

-This program can enter your device into pwned DFU mode on checkm8-compatible devices.
-Once the device is entered into pwned DFU mode, this program can dump the SecureROM, demote your device, and verbose boot your device.
-Features which are planned to be implemented in the near future are decrypting keybags, changing your boot logo, restoring to signed and unsigned firmwares, and running custom ipwndfu commands.
+This program can enter your device into pwned DFU mode on a checkm8-compatible device.
+Once the device is in pwned DFU mode, this program can dump the SecureROM of the device, demote the device, or verbose boot the device.
+Features which are planned to be implemented in the near future are: decrypting keybags, changing your boot logo, restoring to signed and unsigned firmwares, and running custom ipwndfu commands.

 ## Disclaimer